Frequently Asked Questions

 We’ll do what I call “experimental couple therapy.”
 I’ll guide you in conducting some “relational experiments” which will provide you with “data” that will help you see the positive potential in your relationship.

 Do you offer a faith-based or Christian approach to couples therapy?

 I am a Christian and, for couples who request it, I will integrate Christian principles and practices into their marriage counseling.

-What are your fees for a weekend intensive?
+What are your fees for a private intensive?

 I will let you know my current fees when we talk on the phone.

 In the interest of providing full quality care, I have chosen not to participate in any managed care insurance program.
 If you are wanting to do a counseling intensive with me, please be advised that most insurance companies will cover no more than one session per day.
 Check with your insurance company about this.

 Do you have a sliding scale or do you offer reduced fees?

 I do not offer an across-the-board sliding scale.
 However, occasionally I reduce my fees for couples with special financial needs.
 I am most likely to do this for ministers, missionaries, and humanitarian workers.